 This document will help you get started with the platform’s functionalities, in particular, the order creation process all the way to scheduling runs and looking at traceability reports.
-There's a short Summary and a longer version for more detail.
+There's a short summary and a longer version for more detail.
 This Guide is intended to get you started, not to be comprehensive.
 Look around the other guides (especially the Setup Guide, if that's what you're after) and the platform itself for more details.
 To review supported browsers and operating systems for the app, please look here.

 - Click on Add Order on the Dashboard landing page.

-- Input all details relative to the order and upload your CAD models in the Line Items below.
+- Input all details relative to the order and upload your CAD models as Line Items.
 Click Save Order.

-- Review the order’s estimates and set the Status to Confirmed.
+- Review production estimates, adjust any Line Item parameters and set the Line Item status to Confirmed.
 Click on Save CAD File.

-- Select the printer specified in the part’s template, then select the parts to print in this run and click Add Prints.
+- Select the printer specified in the part’s workflow, then select the prints that are to be manufactured in this printing run.
+Click Add Prints.
 To complete the run, click on Save Run.

 - When the Run estimates are processed, it will automatically schedule the earliest time available in the queue/Gantt Chart.
 You can also schedule the Run manually by clicking Manually Schedule or set it up as the next print by clicking Schedule As Next Print.

 You have now created the Order and the Run attached to it!
-You can visualize all the steps of the Run, which are dictated by the part’s template, in the Work - Queues page (GANTT Chart).
+You can visualize all the steps of the Run, which are dictated by the part’s workflow, in the Work > Queues page (GANTT Chart).

 Let’s get into the details of what the workflow actually looks like: